-At December 31, 2020, the Company had cash and cash equivalents of \$1,642,000.
-At December 31, 2020 and 2019, cash equivalents consist of money market accounts totaling \$1,555,000 and \$1,039,000, respectively.
-The Company and its subsidiary each maintain checking and money market accounts in two financial institutions, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
+At December 31, 2021, the Company had cash and cash equivalents of \$1,443,000.
+At December 31, 2021 and 2020, cash equivalents consist of a money market account totaling \$1,355,000 and \$1,555,000, respectively.
+The Company and its subsidiary each maintain checking account and one money market account in a financial institution which is insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
 The Company periodically evaluates the financial stability of the financial institutions at which the Company's funds are held.